troy236/SonicSuperstars-Mods/README.md

 This does not prevent the game removing your Emerald Power when hit by a enemy

+# Emerald Powers Cancellable
+Adds the ability to cancel Emerald Powers while in-use.

+This acts the same as cancelling Super Form

 # Emerald Powers Music
 Blocks the Emerald Power music.
 Modify `EmeraldMusicConfig.txt` to configure which Emerald Power sounds play